top of page

 (1) A Glimpse into Screens

 My son is a digital learner, and he learns skills and massive amounts of content through gaming and YouTube.
-He has mostly moved on from Minecraft & now focuses on two special interests: Outer space, and the video game Portal 2.
+He has mostly moved on from Minecraft and now focuses on two special interests: Outer space, and the video game Portal 2.
 YouTube and gaming give him ways to learn autonomously, following the natural flow of his attention, going deep into subjects and tasks that interest him.
-Both YouTube and gaming have increased his executive functioning, self confidence, patience, sense of belonging, and positive identity.
-We have no stigma or shame around either in our home, & we empower him with information & guidance (not rules) about keeping himself safe online, which he takes seriously at age 6.5.
-(Check out my blog post on screentime for more).
+Both YouTube and gaming have increased his executive functioning, self-confidence, patience, sense of belonging, and positive identity.
+We have no stigma or shame around either in our home, and we empower him with information and guidance (not rules) about keeping himself safe online, which he takes seriously at age six-and-a-half.
+(Check out How Unlimited Screentime Works in Our House).

 (3) A Glimpse into Wonder